augustss/MicroHs/README.md

 For example, `bin/mhseval +RTS -H1M -v -RTS hello` runs `out.comb` and the program gets the argument `hello`, whereas the runtime system sets the heap to 1M cells and is verbose.

+### FFI
+MicroHs supports calling C functions, but all such functions must be in a table in the runtime system.

 ### Features
 The runtime system can serialize and deserialize any expression and keep its graph structure (sharing and cycles).
-The only exception to this is file handles, which cannot be serialized (except for `stdin`, `stdout`, and `stderr`).
+The only exceptions to this are C pointers file handles, which cannot be serialized (except for `stdin`, `stdout`, and `stderr`).

 ### Memory layout
 Memory allocation is based on cells.
-Each cell has room for two pointers (i.e., two words, i.e., 16 bytes), so it can represent an application node.
+Each cell has room for two pointers (i.e., two words, typically 16 bytes), so it can represent an application node.
 One bit is used to indicate if the cell is an application or something else.
 If it is something else one word is a tag indicating what it is, e.g., a combinator or an integer.